-Chou Pastry dough recipe for sweet desserts or savory appetizers, delicious!
+Chou Pastry dough recipe for cream puffs, for sweet desserts or savory appetizers, delicious!

 This is my absolute favorite recipe for chou pastry, it’s tried and foolproof.